-The DOT and the exchange agreement dated December 14, 2012 (the "Exchange Agreement") provide for the issuance of the Special Voting Units which have no economic entitlement in the REIT or in the distribution or assets of the REIT, but are used to provide voting rights proportionate to the votes of the Units to holders of securities exchangeable into Units, (i.e. the LP Units).
+The DOT and the exchange agreement dated December 14, 2012 between the REIT, Starlight, the GP and the Partnership, amongst others (the "Exchange Agreement") provide for the issuance of the Special Voting Units which have no economic entitlement in the REIT or in the distribution or assets of the REIT, but are used to provide voting rights proportionate to the votes of the Units to holders of securities exchangeable into Units (i.e. the LP Units).
 Each Special Voting Unit is not transferable separately from the LP Unit to which it is attached and will be automatically redeemed and cancelled upon exchange of the attached LP Unit into a Unit.

-The LP Units issued by the Partnerships to holders, together with the related Special Voting Units, have economic and voting rights equivalent, in all material aspects, to the REIT's Units.
+The LP Units issued by the Partnership to holders, together with the related Special Voting Units, have economic and voting rights equivalent, in all material aspects, to the REIT's Units.
 They are exchangeable at the option of the holder thereof on a one-for-one basis (subject to anti-dilution adjustments) for the REIT's Units at the option of the holder, under the terms of the Exchange Agreement.
-Each LP Unit entitles the holder to receive distributions from the applicable Partnership equivalent to the distributions such holder would have received if they were holding Units instead of LP Units.
+Each LP Unit entitles the holder to receive distributions from the Partnership equivalent to the distributions such holder would have received if they were holding Units instead of LP Units.

-The LP Units are exchangeable into Units at the option of the holder.
 Units may be "put" to the REIT and, therefore, the LP Units meet the definition of a financial liability under IAS 32, Financial Instruments - Presentation.
 Further, the LP Units are classified as fair value through profit or loss financial liabilities and are measured at fair value at each reporting period with any changes in fair value recorded in profit and loss.
 The distributions paid on the LP Units are accounted for as finance costs.

-The following table summarizes the changes in LP Units for the period from July 13, 2012 to December 31, 2012:
+The following table summarizes the changes in LP Units for the period from July 13, 2012 to March 31, 2013: